On exactness of SDP relaxation for the maximum cut problem: Concluding Remarks

 \section{Concluding Remarks}

 We investigated structural and algorithmic aspects of exactness of the Goemans--Williamson (GW) relaxation for the Max-Cut problem.
 We identified two unweighted graph families for which the GW-relaxation is exact: \begin{enumerate}[label=\alph*)] \item graphs containing a balanced complete bipartite spanning subgraph, and \item graphs admitting a partition with an adjacency condition and a degree constraint. \end{enumerate} For the graph class (a), we established sufficient conditions under which the optimal SDP solution is unique, while for the latter class we showed that the optimal SDP solution is always unique.
-Furthermore, we presented special cases of these graph classes in \Cref{sec4} and provided explicit constructions of their maximum cut in \Cref{sec5}.
+Furthermore, we presented an efficient method to recognize these classes in \Cref{sec4} and provided explicit constructions of their maximum cut in \Cref{sec5}.

-As highlighted in \Cref{complexity}, deciding exactness for unweighted graphs is $NP$-hard in general.
-Nevertheless, while recognizing certain exact graph classes is computationally intractable (e.g., \Cref{obs:1}), \Cref{algo} gives efficiently verifiable conditions that identify a class of graphs in which exactness holds and the maximum cut can be computed explicitly.
 This raises broader queries concerning which additional structural conditions enable efficient certification of exactness and direct recovery of optimal cuts, and how prevalent such graph classes are within natural or application-driven graph families.
-Particularly, since most of our results concern unweighted or uniformly weighted graphs, it would be interesting to investigate further the conditions under which semidefinite relaxation yield exact solutions for non-uniformly weighted instances.
+Particularly, since most of our results concern unweighted or uniformly weighted graphs, it would be interesting to investigate further the conditions under which semidefinite relaxations yield exact solutions for non-uniformly weighted instances.

-We further examined the behavior of exactness and optimal solution rank under a few graph operations: which includes graph joins, graph splitting and lexicographic products.
+We further examined the behavior of exactness and optimal solution rank under a few graph operations: which includes graph join, vertex-splitting and lexicographic product.
 Using these insights, we introduced a class of graphs—termed \emph{split-decomposable graphs}—to demonstrate how large graphs may remain exact due to the presence of a small structural core that governs exactness.
-This framework also shows how the tools developed in this manuscript can be leveraged to identify exactness and compute the maximum cut in larger and more complex graphs, while suggesting the development of explicit decomposition and recognition algorithms as a direction for future research.
+This framework also shows how the tools developed in this manuscript can be leveraged to identify exactness and compute the maximum cut in larger and more complex graphs.
+At the same time, the computational complexity of recognizing exact unweighted graphs in full generality remains open, suggesting the development of explicit decomposition and recognition algorithms as a direction for future research.